tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When an ally successfully recharges a spell, you gain a daily use of that spell until your next full heal-up, using your normal casting ability score for that spell.
+When an ally successfully recharges a spell, you gain a full recovery use of that spell until your next full heal-up, using your normal casting ability score for that spell.

 **Quirk:** Envious of friends and enemies.